Do Stress Activation Receptors Increase Rather Than Decrease in Chronic Stress as Experienced by Those who are Clinically Depressed?

 For more background on this interaction between MR receptors and CR receptors and their common function see our own review of numerous studies here:

 When stress exposure activates the HPA-axis and results in the release of corticosteroids they actually bind to two very different receptor types in the brain: the mineralocorticoid receptor (MR) and the glucocorticoid receptor (GR), which evolve from the same ancient receptor.

-While the role of the GR in stress reactivity has been extensively studied, the MR still has received adequate attention.
+While the role of the GR in stress reactivity has been extensively studied, the MR still has not received adequate attention.
 Nevertheless, pioneering in-depth studies over the past two decades have shown the importance of the brain MR in the processing of stressful information.

 This action exerted by the stress hormones is mediated by mineralocorticoid receptors (MRs), which are expressed abundantly in the limbic circuitry, particularly in the hippocampus.
 They thus provide a possible connecting path between cognitive processing of events via the limbic system and hippocampus as it might then impact on the hypothalamic production of stress related glucocorticoids It is known as well that increased MR activity inhibits hypothalamic-pituitary-adrenal axis activity, promotes slow wave sleep, reduces anxiety and switches circuit connectivity to support coping Limbic MR is down-regulated by chronic stress and during depression but induced by antidepressants.

 A membrane-bound MR mediating the rapid effects of cortisol was recently discovered.
 And indeed Mineralocorticoid receptors have a higher affinity for cortisol than they do for the CR receptors and indeed a greater affinity, as well, than the CR receptors do for their namesake hormones.
 They are thus the first receptors to encounter the effects of stress and are now considered to play a key role stress resilience.